 112-010 Composition M-F 11-12:30 CRN: 30092

 251-010 British Literary Tradition M-F 1-2:30 CRN: 30117

 498-010 Social Protest Rhetoric M-F 3-4:30 CRN: 30135

 698-010 CRN: 30136

-Tea Parties and Occupy Wall Street and Suffragettes and Green Peace and Grandmothers for Peace and Aristotle?
+Tea Parties and Black Lives Matter and Suffragettes and Student Environmental Action Coalition and Grandmothers for Peace and Aristotle??

 But these persuasive uses of words, bodies, and action are all worthy of rhetorical examination.
-In this intense 3-week course, we’ll explore the varieties of “available means” drawn upon in the act of social protest historically and currently.
+In this intense 5-week summer course, we’ll explore the varieties of “available means” drawn upon in the act of social protest historically and currently.

-Our textbook: Readings on the Rhetoric of Social Protest, 2nd edition, by Morris and Brown, supplemented by film, websites, and online library reserve readings.
-Students will lead classroom discussions of rhetorical analysis from the readings, engage each other in Blackboard discussions, and produce their own in-depth rhetorical analysis papers.
+Our textbook: Readings on the Rhetoric of Social Protest, 2nd edition, by Morris and Brown, supplemented by film, websites, & online library reserve readings.
+Students will lead classroom discussions of rhetorical analysis from the readings as well as from online protest sites, engage each other in Blackboard discussions, and produce their own in-depth rhetorical analysis papers and protest texts.